-- Program Description: The program provides child care subsidies for recipients of Temporary Cash Assistance (TCA) and low-income families who meet eligibility requirements. - Legal Basis: Title VI of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996; Article 88A of the Laws of Maryland, Sections 3 and 5; and Code of Maryland Regulations 07.04.06. - Funding Source: Federal and State funds. - Fiscal 2006 Budget: \$103.1 million (\$68.4 million federal funds/\$34.7 million general funds). - Eligibility: TCA recipients must be working or enrolled in a work-related activity.
+Program Description: The program provides child care subsidies for recipients of meet eligibility requirements.

+Temporary Cash Assistance (TCA) and low-income families who

+Legal Basis: Title VI of the Personal Responsibility and Work Opportunity

+Reconciliation Act of 1996; Article 88A of the Laws of Maryland,

+Sections 3 and 5; and Code of Maryland Regulations 07.04.06.

+Funding Source: Federal and State funds.

+Fiscal 2007 Budget: \$106.9 million (\$72.2 million federal funds/\$34.7 million general funds).

+Eligibility: TCA recipients must be working or enrolled in a work-related activity.
 Low-income families must be working, enrolled in a public school or enrolled in a training program, and meet income guidelines.
 Income guidelines vary by family size.
-A family of three will qualify for the program with an income of up to \$29,990. - Participants: Fiscal 2006 budget assumes an average of 22,627 children per month. - Value of Benefit: Fiscal 2006 budget assumes an annual average cost per child per year of \$3,942.
-Cost of care varies by type of care, age of child, and region of the State. - Cost Sharing: Non-TCA families must make a co-payment.
-The co-payment is on a sliding scale based on family size and income. - Accessibility: The program is not an entitlement, and funding is limited.
+A family of three will qualify for the program with an income of up to \$29,990.

+Participants: The fiscal 2007 budget assumes an average of 27,400 children per month.

+Value of Benefit: The fiscal 2007 budget assumes an annual average cost per child per year of \$3,902.
+Cost of care varies by type of care, age of child, and region of the State.

+Cost Sharing: Non-TCA families must make a co-payment.
+The co-payment is on a sliding scale based on family size and income.

+Accessibility: The program is not an entitlement, and funding is limited.
 Priorities for service are (1) TCA eligible families; (2) families that are working and transitioning off TCA; and (3) families that meet income guidelines and are at risk of going on welfare.
 The program stopped accepting non-TCA applicants on January 15, 2003.
-On November 1, 2005, the program was opened to all eligible applicants. - Regional Variations: Eligibility and co-payment rates are standard across the State.
+On November 1, 2005, the program was opened to all eligible applicants.

+Regional Variations: Eligibility and co-payment rates are standard across the State.
 The subsidy rates vary regionally and are based on 2001 market rates.